-As we step into fall, this Butternut Squash and Red Pepper Soup is the perfect way to make the transition.
+Butternut Squash and Red Pepper Soup is the perfect way to make the transition into Fall's cooler months.
 If you still have warm weather, this soup can be served chilled and is incredibly refreshing.
 But if you've already crossed into colder weather and are craving a warm bowl, there is nothing better than a warm bowl of homemade soup!

-This is a creamy soup (texture coming from the butternut squash) with a bit of a spice kick from the cumin and red pepper flakes.
-If you don't like too much spice, feel free to decrease those quantities.
-It's also dairy-free and can easily be vegan (use vegetable stock).
+This is a creamy soup with a bit of a spice kick from the cumin and red pepper flakes.
+This soup can also easily be made dairy-free (use dairy-free milk) and vegan (use vegetable stock).

-Since this soup can be served either chilled or warm, consider pairing it with some delicious Sourdough Discard Naan or Black Pepper Focaccia - perfect for dipping!
-Looking for something a little warmer?
-These Garlic Potato Wedges will hep make this the perfect comfort meal.
+Since this soup can be served either chilled or warm, consider pairing it with some delicious Sourdough Discard Naan, Black Pepper Focaccia, or Sourdough Discard Bread Sticks.

 Jump to: